Rbukowit/Bukowitz-Portfolio/CritiqueByDesign.md

 After I completed my critique, I worked on my wireframes.
 Taking ideas from my head and building them in Balsamiq helped give me a more concrete idea about what my final product may look like.
 Gaining user feedback from my two friends was also incredibly helpful.
 Their comments made me realize that I needed to be explicit in my labeling and develop more interesting components to the visualization (numbering the scale, changing the bubble size, adding color, etc).

 Finally, I combined all that I learned from my critique, wireframes, and user feedback to create my redesign.
 I picked a straightforward design with a clear title.
 I incorporated an interactive timeline, and removed unnecessary "chart junk" like the legend and grid lines.
 As a result, my redesign is concise and effective.

+Please use this link to go back to my portfolio: https://rbukowit.github.io/Bukowitz-Portfolio/